|

 Heating in the torch after applying layers of glass to the end of a tube of glass.

-Heating in Glory Hole to even the heat in the glass so it blows out nice and round.
+Heating in glory hole to even the heat in the glass so it blows out nice and round.

 After blowing the ornament to size the top is pulled out to form the hook on the top of the ornament.